21. Cambridgeshire & Peterborough

 Papworth Hospital will move onto the Cambridge Biomedical Campus in 2018.

-This STP contains one of the CCG areas with the highest over-spending, as a result it is being asked to take additional cost-cutting measures to remain on budget.
+This STP contains one of the CCG areas with the highest over-spend, as a result it is being asked to take additional cost-cutting measures to remain on budget.
 In official documents leaked to the HSJ and reported by the Independent, cost cutting measures for the Cambridgeshire and Peterborough area will include:

 - Longer waiting times for elective care;